Return to Index

 Hair testing has an advantage because it can detect drug use over longer periods of time (usually around 90 days).
 This test is available for home use.

-To test sweat, a bandage-like patch is placed on the upper arm, midriff, or lower back and worn for at least 24 hours to collect sweat.
-Contaminants from the environment cannot penetrate the adhesive barrier from the outside, so the patch can be worn during normal activities, including bathing and swimming.
+To test sweat, a bandage-like patch is placed on the upper arm, midriff, or lower back to collect sweat.
+Contaminants from the environment cannot penetrate the adhesive barrier from the outside, so the patch can be worn during normal activities.
 To prevent tampering, the adhesive plastic film cannot be reapplied once removed.
-The results cannot be diluted.

 Residue tests are typically found in home testing kits that allow parents to test their children.
 The kit comes with a pad that picks up drug residue by swiping the pad on the child's belongings.
 The pad then is mailed to the manufacturer for testing.
 The major flaw with this test is that it cannot determine whether any drug residue found was left by the child under suspicion or by someone else.

-Blood tests are the most accurate test, but are not used routinely in the workplace.
+Blood tests are the most accurate test, but are not used routinely in the workplace or school.

 A saliva test is a way to detect if someone has been using drugs within the past few days.
 This type of test can detect many illegal substances, such as heroin and cocaine.
 But, it may be less reliable in detecting marijuana.